-Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly.
+Prior to making its final recommendations to the Dean, the Search Committee shall solicit input from the School Assembly, and distribute a secret ballot to its members.
+On the ballot, voters may rate each candidate as "acceptable" or "not acceptable," and rank the acceptable candidates.
+The voting results shall be available to voting members and included in the Search Committee's recommendations to the Dean.
 Through a secret ballot, track faculty may rate each candidate as "acceptable" or "not acceptable," and evaluate their strengths and weaknesses.
 The voting results shall be made available to voting members and included in the Search Committee's report to the Dean.
-Through a separate secret ballot, the remainder of the School

-Assembly may rate each candidate as "acceptable" or "not acceptable," and evaluate their strengths and weaknesses.
+Through a separate secret ballot, the remainder of the School Assembly may rate each candidate as "acceptable" or "not acceptable," and evaluate their strengths and weaknesses.
 The voting results shall be made available to voting members and to the Search Committee.